KrishnaKanth1729/Airborne-TWT-Codejam-5/README.md

 <img src="images/Screenshot (101).png" >
 <img src="images/Screenshot (94).png" >

+## Technologies
+**Backend**: Django (Python3) for building the server,  SQLite3 for the database **Frontend**: Used Vanilla HTML, CSS and JS

+I used the OpenWeatherMap API for retrieving weather data for the locations

 ## 1. [Locations Page/ Home Page](https://airborne.kk1729.repl.co/all)

     - You can see all the locations in the database and search/filter for particular